intuition-dev/intuDocs/docsSrc/src/crud.md

 # Dynamic data/CRUD/'ViewModel'

-This section relates to dynamic data, not static content (static eg: CMS or eCommerce).
+This relates to dynamic data, not static content (static eg: CMS or eCommerce).
 To extract an example CRUD web-app in the current folder:
 ```sh
 mbake -u
 ```
 It has a README.md in root of the website that you can glance.

+---

 For CRUD, we'll take it in steps.
 It should be easier, but there is some wider knowledge needed.